casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_platform.md

 Note that these white simulink blocks will not be compiled to the fpga hardware.
 They are for simulation purposes only.
-Only blue System Generator blocks are acutally compiled.
+Only blue System Generator blocks are actually compiled.
 Yellow blocks are required to interface white simulink blocks to the blue System Generator blocks.

 #### Step 2: Add the counter
 Add another counter block the same way we did before.
 You can also copy the existing counter block by the usual copy-paste or by ctrl-click-drag-drop.
-Open it's paramters and set it to free running, unsigned, 32-bits, with synchronous reset port and enable port turned on.
+Open its parameters and set it to free running, unsigned, 32-bits, with synchronous reset port and enable port turned on.

 ![](../../_static/img/rfsoc/tut_plat/counter_param.PNG)